 Environment Texas Research and Policy Center Staff

-He has served as a Commissioner on the Austin Resource Management Commission, on the Pollution Prevention Advisory Committee of the Texas Commission on Environmental Quality, the Open Records Steering Committee of the Office of the Attorney General and the Joint Committee on Austin Water Utility's Financial Plan.
+He is a board member of the Texas Renewable Energy Industries Alliance and has previously served as a Commissioner on the Austin Resource Management Commission, on the Pollution Prevention Advisory Committee of the Texas Commission on Environmental Quality, the Open Records Steering Committee of the Office of the Attorney General and the Joint Committee on Austin Water Utility's Financial Plan.
 He has been named one of the "Top Lobbyists for Causes" by Capitol Inside, received the President's Award from the Texas Recreation and Parks Society for his work to protect Texas parks, and was chosen for the inaugural class of "Next Generation Fellows" by the Robert S. Strauss Center for International Security and Law at UT Austin.
 Prior to Environment Texas, Mr. Metzger worked as a consumer advocate for TexPIRG, the Texas field organizer for U.S.PIRG and a campus organizer for CALPIRG.

 Luke studied political science and theater at the University of Southern California.
 He, his wife Rachel, his ten-year old son Gus and his twenty month old daughter Harriet are working to visit every state park in Texas.